 Ingredients and Substitutions

-Espresso or strong brewed coffee: brings out the flavor of chocolate, sub an equal amount of water, Earl Gray or black tea, if you don't drink coffee.
+Espresso or strong brewed coffee: brings out the flavor of chocolate, if you don't like coffee, water, Earl Gray or black tea instead.

-Sourdough discard: Both active sourdough starter and sourdough discard will work for this recipe.
+Sourdough discard: Since you are not using it to make bread, your sourdough starter does not need to be activated or fed for it to work in this cookie recipe.
+Feel free to use your discard directly from the fridge.
 If you don't have sourdough, simply add 28 g water and 28 g all-purpose flour into your recipe.

 All purpose flour: Don't substitute whole wheat flour or your cookies will be dry and crumbly.